j-winters/cetech/README.md

 * `combine`: Whether the ability to combine existing solutions is present (`True`) or absent (`False`).
 The default is `combine=True`.

 ## References
 Winters, J. (2020).
-Re-evaluating transmission fidelity and combinatorial innovation as drivers of technological evolution.
+Is the cultural evolution of technology cumulative or combinatorial?
 Repo.
 [Doi]()

 License
 -------